 - Eye-tracking difficulty

 - Diabetic retinopathy

-Even in younger, healthy adults who are asymptomatic, a regular eye examination is essential.
+Even in younger, healthy adults who are asymptomatic, a regular eye exam is essential.
 Serious medical conditions, such as high cholesterol, diabetes, and high blood pressure, can be detected, allowing patients to seek treatment early.

 In order to evaluate the eyes thoroughly and detect any problems, the following tests are performed:

 - Visual field when indicated

 - Retinal examination under pupil dilation with retinal photography when indicated

 - Keratometry (measures the curvature of the cornea) and topography as appropriate

 - Refraction (determination of the eyeglass prescription)